How to Become a Notary in Wyoming

 How do I renew my notary commission in Wyoming?

 Wyoming notaries public may re-apply for a new notary commission beginning six weeks prior to their current commission expiration dates.
-Notaries applying for reappointment as notaries public must follow the same commissioning procedures as they did when initially applying for appointment as a notary public, which include:
+Notaries applying for reappointment as notaries public must follow the same commissioning steps as they did when initially applying for appointment as a notary public, which include:

 - Reviewing the Notary Education Presentation and completing the notary public examination or taking an educational course from an approved provider.